(914) 315-7033

 Squirrel Removal Reviews

 "Squirrels had chewed through our soffit three times.
-Two other companies patched it with wood.
-TriState used steel and gave us a written guarantee.
+I hired two other companies who patched it but they chewed back in.
+TriState trapped the squirrels and sealed it with materials that worked.
 That was two years ago.
 No problems since."

 Jim K.